ruffle-rs/ruffle/web/packages/extension/README.md

 ## Using ruffle-extension

 The browser extension works in Chrome, Firefox, and Safari 14+.
+It can be installed directly from the [Chrome Web Store](https://chrome.google.com/webstore/detail/ruffle/donbcfbmhbcapadipfkeojnmajbakjdc) or [Firefox Add-ons site](https://addons.mozilla.org/firefox/addon/ruffle_rs).

-Before you can install the extension, you must either download the [latest release](https://github.com/ruffle-rs/ruffle/releases) or [build it yourself](../../README.md).
+Or to install it manually, you can either download the [latest release](https://github.com/ruffle-rs/ruffle/releases) or [build it yourself](../../README.md), then follow the instructions below.

 ### Chrome